latenitefilms/TransferToolbox/docs/how-to-use.md

 ---

 !!!danger Disclaimer
-Final Cut Pro for iPad is obviously fairly new, so there are a bunch of **known issues and limitations**.<br />
+Final Cut Pro for iPad very different to the Mac version, so there are a bunch of **known issues and limitations**.<br />
 <br />
 Please read this **entire page** carefully, and do **workflow tests** before using on a proper job.<br />
 <br />
 We've been using Transfer Toolbox at [LateNite](https://latenitefilms.com) since it's release, and it's been awesome - but **use at your own risk**.<br />
 <br />
-Transfer Toolbox is **NOT** recommended or supported by Apple.
+Transfer Toolbox is **NOT** recommended, supported or liked by Apple.
 !!!

 ---